microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-list-members.md

 The following example shows a request to find all the members who are have *owner* role attached to them.

 > [!NOTE]
-> There are some known issues with this functionality that are being investigated.
+> There are some known issues with this functionality.

 #### Request